Chilly-Mazarin

 Chilly-Mazarin ([ʃiji mazaʁɛ̃]) is a commune in the southern suburbs of Paris, France.
 It is located 16.9 km from the center of Paris.

 A small part of Orly International Airport lies on the territory of the commune of Chilly-Mazarin.

 Inhabitants of Chilly-Mazarin are known as Chiroquois.

 History

 Chilly-Mazarin developed around a Roman villa named Cailliacum which evolved into Chailly then Chilly.
-The suffix -Mazarin was added in 1822 to distinguish it from other French villages named Chilly and refers to the Mazarinettes, the famed nieces of Cardinal Mazarin who resided several years at a mansion in Chilly.
-The fourth niece, Hortense Mancini, transmitted to her son the titles of Marquess of Chilly and Duke of Mazarin which were ultimately passed to the House of Grimaldi, reigning house of Monaco.
+The suffix -Mazarin was added in 1822 to distinguish it from other French villages named Chilly and refers to the Mazarinettes, the famed nieces of Cardinal Mazarin who, for several years, lived at a mansion in Chilly.
+The fourth niece, Hortense Mancini, pass down to her son the titles of Marquess of Chilly and Duke of Mazarin which were ultimately passed to the House of Grimaldi, reigning house of Monaco.

 Population

 Transport

 Chilly-Mazarin is served by Chilly-Mazarin station on Paris RER line C.